 California state law requires that cities prepare and adopt a comprehensive, integrated, long-term General Plan to direct future growth and development.
 The General Plan is the fundamental policy document of a city.
 It defines how a city's physical and economic resources are to be managed and utilized over time.
-Decisions by a city with regard to the use of its land, design and character of buildings and open spaces, conservation of existing and provision of new housing, provision of supporting infrastructure and public and human services, and protection of residents from natural and man-caused hazards are guided by and must be consistent with the General Plan.
+Decisions by a city with regard to the use of its land, design and character of buildings and open spaces, conservation of existing and provision of new housing, provision of supporting infrastructure and public and human services, and protection of residents from natural and human-caused hazards are guided by and must be consistent with the General Plan.

-State law requires that the General Plan contain seven elements: land use, transportation, housing, conservation, open space, noise, and safety.
+State law requires that the General Plan contain eight elements: land use, transportation, housing, conservation, open space, noise, safety, and environmental justice.
 Cities may also choose to incorporate additional elements to more directly address other locally significant issues.
 There must be internal consistency among the elements.
 In Los Angeles, thirty-five Community Plans (refer to Figure 1-2, City of Los Angeles Community Plan Areas), including the Hollywood Community Plan (Figure 1-1), comprise the City's land use element.
-In addition, the City has adopted the "Framework Element," discussed below.
+The City has adopted the "Framework Element," which can be considered the organizing Element.
+Its policies address and connect all the Elements of the General Plan, and is discussed below.